Edgar Smith is the Managing Director of

 Beaver Meadows Farms & Natural Pastures Beef

 Our farm Beaver Meadow Farms is a certified Heritage Farm where we have carried on the style of farming originated by our grandparents and parents since the 1930’s.
 We believe in natural agricultural production systems in sync with nature.
-We are a Conservation Partner with The Land Conservancy, protecting habitat for wildlife and aquatic life in our streams and fields and forests for 3 generations on our lands.
+We were an original Conservation Partner with The Land Conservancy, protecting habitat for wildlife and aquatic life in our streams and fields and forests for 3 generations on our lands.
 We have restored the salmon and sea-run cut throat trout in our fresh water habitat and work with the Little River Enhancement Society to operate a farm hatchery for coho, pink, and chum, salmon and sea-run cut throat trout.
 The LittleRiver is recognized as one of the most productive fresh water salmon habitat streams on Vancouver Island as a result of our farming practices.
-Our practices have won conservation awards from the local Chamber of Commerce to National recognition.
+Our practices have won a number of conservation awards from the local Chamber of Commerce to National recognition.